 Teresa teaches on the Primary PGCE course in the School of Education and Lifelong Learning.
-She is responsible for the Art and Deisgn programme and the PSHE Education programme, as well as contributing to the Design and Technology and Early Years programmes.
-She is the lead tutor responsible for Professional studies and also holds joint coordinating responsibilities for the Foundation subjects programme as a whole.
+She is responsible for the Art and Design programme and the PSHE Education programme, as well as contributing to the Design and Technology and Early Years programmes.
+She is the lead tutor responsible for Professional Development and also holds joint coordinating responsibilities for the foundation subjects programme as a whole.

-Teresa’s current interests are in the use of artists and galleries in schools, and creativity in the primary classroom.
-Her recent research explored teachers’ dedication and the relationship between teacher’s personal and professional identities, and she is particularly interested in the combined use of reflective writing, narrative and visual methodologies to explore issues of identity.
+Teresa’s current interests are in the use of artists and galleries in schools, creativity in the primary classroom, and teacher creative identities and wellbeing.
+Her recent research explored teachers’ dedication and the relationship between teachers' personal and professional identities.
+She is particularly interested in arts-based research and the combined use of reflective writing, narrative and visual methodologies to explore issues of identity and professional practice.

 Teresa is part of the Admissions team, reviewing applications and interviewing prospective candidates.

 Award Date: 1 Jul 2011